x1ren/The-Lair/docs/Final Story Line/The Lair Storyline.md

 <b>SIR KHAI:</b><br>
 “You’ve shown discipline.
 Chaos did not claim you, and you bent structure to your will.
 Take this lesson forward.
 Only with order can true strength be built.”

-<i>The marble floors realign, forming a staircase to the next hall.<i>
+<i>The marble floors realign, forming a staircase to the next hall.</i>

 <b>Stage 3 – The Buglord Compiler(Sir Serato)</b><br>